unnecessarylibraries/ImDragonsAPI/README.md

 </p>

 # 👋 About
 Created on April 24th, 2021 by [Unnecessary Libraries](https://github.com/unnecessarylibraries).
-ImDragonsAPI was created to give fans all in one place for a fast, and constantly updating database of data regarding the band [Imagine Dragons](https://www.imaginedragonsmusic.com/#/).
+ImDragonsAPI was created to give fans an all in one place for a fast, and constantly updating database of data regarding the band [Imagine Dragons](https://www.imaginedragonsmusic.com/#/).
 Instantly giving results back after perfecting the codebase.
-Say goodbye to the pain staking process of copy and pasting Wikis!
+Say goodbye to the painstaking process of copy and pasting Wikis!

 # 💻 The API
-ImDragonsAPI was also designed to be a beginner friendly tool for new asiring developers.
+ImDragonsAPI was also designed to be a beginner friendly tool for new aspiring developers.
 A public rest API anyone can use to start gaining skills within backend development.
 Thats why we developed our database with a very simple to use structure.

 Examples projects you can try:
 - Making a Discord Data bot that gives Information regarding the band
 - Twitter bot that Tweets out upcoming band Events
 - Imagine Dragons news website
 - Retrieving music streaming services data with the API
-- Creating a Imagine Dragons Theme Website to learn front-end and Back-end integration
+- Creating an Imagine Dragons Theme Website to learn front-end and Back-end integration

 **...and So much more.**